zgwl/minimal-java-react/stage-1-setup/README.md

 Right-click the Main Java file and select **Run Java**

+If getting a **.java is not on the classpath of project** error, do the following:

+Press "Ctrl + Shift + P", choose "java : Clean java Language Server workspace".

 ### From Command Line

 Go to the project root directory, and run the following command